kapilsh/reuters_api/README.md

 pyreuters provides an API to access reuters market data stored on a remote server.

+###### Version Info

+Release v1.0.0: v1.0.0. would be a major release.

+It would be one and only feature release.
+No new features will be added afterwards.
+Later versions will only be bug fixes.

 ### Features

 1. Command line tools to download data, convert to hdf5 and search remote server